Johan Karlberg

-Johan Karlberg is a Swedish born Chinese actor, born in 1984, he became an actor in Beijing, China in 2009 and later moved to Macau SAR China in 2020 to continue his acting career in Asia.
+Johan Karlberg is a Macanese actor, born in 1984 in Sweden, he became an actor in Beijing, China in 2009 and later moved to Macau SAR China in 2020 to continue his acting career in Asia.
 He is known from Last Kung Fu Monk, The Resistance, Marriage Cuisine, The Edge Of Human, and Return To Earth - Macau Sci-fi (2023).

-Biography
+Early career

 In 1995, he began his career at age 11 in a screen test video for a planned Jonny Quest feature film that became a cartoon series instead in 1996.

 In early 2000s, he went to Film school in Hvidovre Denmark for student film projects, and joined independent films in Canada, and also some web series in Detroit Michigan.

 In 2002, he directed his first short film for MySpace TV called Bridge to the universe.

+Chinese Career 2009-2014

 In 2007, he joined YouTube to make online auditions where he was discovered by a Chinese director.
 He kept working in China for six years from 2009 to 2014.

 In 2009, he began his acting debut in the Chinese feature film "Last Kung Fu Monk" a martial art drama about a Shaolin monk that move to New York City and get involved with Russian Mafia.
 He played the part of "Oleg"he is the Russian mafia boss want to hire the monk to fight for him in an underground fight club.
 In the movie he worked with the former Shaolin Monk turned actor and director Peng Zhang Li and Chinese actress Hu Sang.
 The film was released on 1st October 2010 on the Chinese national day around the world.

 In 2011, he worked with Peng Zhang Li again in his second feature film "The Resistance".
 An Action Adventure Ninja movie that take place in World War II.
 He plays the role of "Schultz" he is the Nazi Commander that sign a deal with the Japanese General, and it's the role he is mostly famous for.
 The Chinese actress Hu Sang played the part of the Heroine Xiaoyun, and it's the 2nd film they worked together.

 In 2014, his bad guy type cast was changed when he played the part of a sensitive Swedish professor in the South Korean - Chinese TV series "Marriage Cuisine", a romantic drama about a divorced woman who learn the hard way of single life difficulties.

 Other roles he played are small parts of many famous Chinese war fiction dramas, he co worked with "Winston Chao" in the "Tian Xing Jian (TV Series)" and played the role of Lieutenant Collins in "Jue Ze" from 2012.